nugglet/nugglet.github.io/_posts/2023-10-19-introduction-to-rl.md

 The policy (π) is a function that the RL system tries to learn.
 Intuitively, it is like the brain of the AI agent, which assesses the known state space and chooses an action to be executed.
 The goal of the RL system is to find the optimal policy (π*) through training, which is the policy that maximizes the expected reward.

-There are 2 methods of learning the optimal policy.
+There are 2 methods of learning the optimal policy: Policy-based and Value-based methods.

 ### Policy-Based Learning